tylerlv/UpTCR/readme.md

    Please note that `pretrained_emb` is too large.

 ## Quick Start for prediction
 Here we provide diverse settings for result reproduction.
-Please ensure the model weights (finetune) and data have been added.
+Please ensure the model weights (**finetune**) and data have been properly added.
+Because our UpTCR is able to predict for complete or modality-missing settings, the following scripts for different settings are provided.

 1. **Considering all TCRa, TCRb, Antigen, HLA**